Honey bees at the hive entrance illustrating a UK colony health triage tool for beekeepers

 What is a colony health triage tool?

-A colony health triage tool helps you narrow down possible causes of a hive problem based on what you are seeing, such as queen issues, brood symptoms, robbing, pests or low stores.
-It does not replace inspection, testing or official diagnosis.
+A colony health triage tool helps you consider possible explanations for a hive problem based on what you are seeing, such as queen issues, brood symptoms, robbing, pests or low stores.
+It does not replace inspection, testing, professional advice or official diagnosis.

 Can this tool diagnose foulbrood or other notifiable diseases?

-No. This tool does not diagnose disease.
-If you see ropey larvae, suspicious brood symptoms or signs of a notifiable pest or disease, do not move bees or equipment and follow official UK guidance.
+No. This tool does not diagnose disease, confirm notifiable conditions or replace advice from a bee inspector.
+If you see ropey larvae, suspicious brood symptoms or signs of a notifiable pest or disease, do not move bees or equipment and follow official UK guidance immediately.

 Is this tool only for UK beekeepers?